[InFine] Inadvertent background animation

 Labels: User Interface, Materials

-#1 Updated by danij almost 13 years ago
+#1 Updated by danij over 14 years ago

 This is a side effect of the new global materials system introduced in 1.9.0-beta6.
 As materials are animated automatically, without the game knowing about it there is no way for the game to specify that there should be no animation.